 - Sharing data across various platforms and devices

-In this blog post, we’ll address these issues and highlight how the Vital SyncTM system can help you go beyond the basics of remote monitoring.
+In this blog post, we’ll address these issues and highlight how our Vital SyncTM system can help you go beyond the basics of continuous patient monitoring.

 Patient monitors extend your reach so you can observe changes to key physiologic parameters.
 Monitor alarms alert you to changes in a patient’s condition that may indicate the need for intervention.
 These alarms are essential to patient safety across the healthcare continuum — and in many cases are lifesaving.